-- 1. From the management settings for the object whose field history you want to track, go to the fields area. - 2.
-Click Set History Tracking.
+1. From the management settings for the object whose field history you want to track, go to the fields area.

+2. Click Set History Tracking.

-- Tip: When you enable tracking for an object, customize your page layouts to include the object's history related list. - 3.
-For accounts, contacts, leads, and opportunities, select the Enable Account History, Enable Contact History, Enable Lead History, Or Enable Opportunity History checkbox. - 4.
+- 3. For accounts, contacts, leads, and opportunities, select the Enable Account History, Enable Contact History, Enable Lead History, or Enable Opportunity History checkbox. - 4.
 Choose the fields you want tracked.